 Jinesh Zaveri, Mumbai

 Being with men’s rights from 2004 he predates many MRAs.
-Once a popular blogger himself he created a blog called “The Indian Husbands” that has once given many the required knowledge to fight their cases.
+Once a popular blogger himself he created a blog called “The Indian Husbands” that has once given many of the required knowledge to fight their cases.
 He thinks men’s rights is a genuine cause.
 He can relate to the cause and get acceptance.
 He is sticking with men’s rights in order to give others a shoulder to cry on.

 Even though in 2003-04 when he started his struggle, many people have ridiculed him, but they later adopted the same suggestions once given by him.
-Jinesh feels best as he might not be recognized as individual but his work is highly recognized.
+Jinesh feels best as he might not be recognized as an individual but his work is highly recognized.

 Being associated with men’s rights is also fun for him.
-He thinks that his association with men’s rights has worked as anti-depressant for him.
+He thinks that his association with men’s rights has worked as an anti-depressant for him.
 He thinks his association with other MRAs has been a life saver for him.
 He says that he may be known as an IT Engineer, a Father, a Brother or a blogger but he enjoys his identity as an MRA the most.

 Suresh Ram, Chennai

 Suresh thinks that close association of feminists in govt. is leading to the situation that has made men disposable commodity in the society even though men are the fulcrum of the society.

 He feels that it is not his choice that he is associated with men’s rights, in fact, he also thinks that today it is a compulsion for him to work for men’s rights.
 This is the reason he wants to be associated with men’s rights for his rest of the life.

 His journey in MRM has always been awesome.
 He especially remembers a TV debate where he could convince five feminists in the panel that 33% reservation for women will be suicidal for men in the country.
 He thinks that participating in these debates are great experience and fun in itself.